What to Bring to Assisted Living: Everything Your Parent Actually Needs

 Success comes from balancing your parent's comfort needs with safety requirements, creating a space that feels like home while supporting their wellbeing in the assisted living community.

-Deciding what to bring to assisted living can feel overwhelming when you’re helping your parent move from a full-sized home to a smaller space.
-According to the U.S. Census Bureau, the average American has moved 11.7 times in the course of their life, but moving to assisted living often means downsizing significantly.
-This guide helps you determine what to take to assisted living and what to leave behind.
-You’ll learn about essential items your parent actually needs, what not to bring to assisted living, and practical tips for creating a packing list that makes the transition smoother for everyone involved.
+Deciding what to bring to assisted living can feel overwhelming when you're helping your parent move from a full-sized home to a smaller space.
+Moving to assisted living often means downsizing significantly.
+This guide helps you figure out what to take and what to leave behind.
+You'll learn about essential items your parent actually needs, what creates safety concerns, and practical tips for packing that make the transition easier.

-Your parent’s successful transition depends on bringing the right items to create a comfortable, familiar environment.
+Your parent's success depends on bringing items that create a comfortable, familiar environment.
 Most assisted living communities provide apartments either unfurnished or with basic furnishings, so check with the facility first to understand what they supply.

 Personal care items and toiletries

-Pack the toiletries your parent uses every day to maintain their self-care routine.
-Essential items include toothbrush, toothpaste, shampoo, conditioner, body wash, deodorant, and shaving supplies.
+Pack the toiletries your parent uses every day: toothbrush, toothpaste, shampoo, conditioner, body wash, deodorant, and shaving supplies.
 Include denture cleaner and cases, nail clippers, files, combs, brushes, and hair dryers.
 If your parent needs incontinence supplies, bring briefs, gloves, and wipes.
-Storage boxes or bags help organize these items in the bathroom space.
-Add lotions, lip balm, cosmetics, and prescription skin care products they use regularly.
+Add lotions, lip balm, cosmetics, and any prescription skin care products they use regularly.
+Storage boxes help organize these items in the bathroom.

 Furniture for your parent's new space

-Focus on essential furniture pieces first.
+Start with essential pieces.
 A comfortable bed, dresser, and nightstand create the bedroom foundation.
-For the living area, chairs with sturdy armrests help your parent sit and stand safely.
+For the living area, chairs with sturdy armrests help with sitting and standing safely.
 About 73% of facilities allow large furniture items, including beds, couches, and dining room tables.
-Recliners, loveseats, and end tables with lamps create a comfortable atmosphere.
-Get the floor plan with measurements before moving day to ensure pieces fit properly.
-Furniture with storage drawers underneath provides organizational benefits in smaller spaces.
+Recliners, loveseats, and end tables with lamps add comfort.
+Get the floor plan with measurements before moving day to make sure pieces fit properly.
+Furniture with storage drawers provides organizational benefits in smaller spaces.

 Clothing and footwear

 Pack seven to ten days of comfortable clothing appropriate for the season.
 Include seven pairs of underwear, seven shirts, seven outfits with pants or dresses, and seven pairs of socks.
-Pajamas, robes, and nightgowns complete sleepwear needs.
-Footwear plays a critical role in fall prevention.
-Bring comfortable walking shoes with non-slip soles, dress shoes for social events, and slippers with grippers on the bottom.
-Add seasonal items like sweaters, coats, jackets, hats, and gloves.
+Add pajamas, robes, and nightgowns.
+Footwear matters for fall prevention.
+Bring comfortable walking shoes with non-slip soles, dress shoes for social events, and slippers with grippers.
+Include seasonal items like sweaters, coats, jackets, hats, and gloves.

 Kitchen and dining essentials

-Many communities provide communal dining areas, so you’ll need limited kitchenware.
+Many communities provide communal dining, so you'll need limited kitchenware.
 Pack dishes, cutlery, and glassware for four people.
-A small coffee maker or electric kettle works well for morning beverages, but ensure all appliances are UL approved before use.
+A small coffee maker or electric kettle works for morning beverages, but check that all appliances are UL approved before use.
 Basic pantry items like coffee, tea, and favorite snacks personalize the space.
-Include dish soap, kitchen towels, and paper towels for quick cleanups.
+Include dish soap, kitchen towels, and paper towels.

 Electronics and entertainment